GUARDIANS-infrastructure/Project3D-artefacts/CTRL_epics/CTRL07-aai_integration_member.md

 ## User Story

-- As a study admin, I want to login to CTRL admin portal using my institutional affiliation so that I can manage study securely.
+- As a study admin, I want to login to CTRL admin portal using my institutional credentials, so that I can manage study securely.

 ## Context